canonical/launchpad-manual/docs/developer/how-to/index.rst

 -----------

 To get started with Launchpad development, you'll need to get the source code and run a local Launchpad instance.
-You can also set up buildd and Soyuz to enable local builds.
+You can also set up Buildd and Soyuz to enable local builds.

 - :ref:`Get the Launchpad source code <get-the-source-code>`